KomodoPlatform/NotaryNodes/notarynodes/phm87/README.md

 I'm running a mining pool with 30 - 40 altcoins since September 2017 with friends.
 We contributed to yiimp opensource project and we helped some coin developers.

-I'd like to run a Notary Node in SH region and I expect at least as much work as a 40 altcoins mining pool requires.
-I joined the NN testnet of 2019 that was fun.
+I'd like to run a Notary Node in SH region and I expect at least as much fun, work and pleasure as I had to run a 40 altcoins mining pool.
+I joined the NN testnet of 2019 that was very interesting.

-I had pleasure to test several ideas on testnet on altcoins and I'd like to support Komodo ecosystem by providing mining pools, block explorers for "testnet" coins and other tools (*).
+I had pleasure to test several ideas on testnet on altcoins and I'd like to support Komodo ecosystem by providing mining pools, block explorers for assetchains that could need it and other tools.

 ## Voting Address (SH region) :